Search Filters

 Delaying ACL Reconstruction Increases the Risk of Medial Meniscal Tear

-Julien Erard, MD, FRANCE Nicolas Cance, Resident, FRANCE Jobe Shatrov, MD, AUSTRALIA Gaspard Fournier, MD, FRANCE Stanislas Gunst, MD, FRANCE Gianluca Ciolli, MD, ITALY Pasquale Porcelli, MD, ITALY Sebastien Lustig, MD, PhD, FRANCE Elvire Servien, MD, PhD, Prof., FRANCE
+Julien Erard, MD, FRANCE Nicolas Cance, MD, FRANCE Jobe Shatrov, MD, AUSTRALIA Gaspard Fournier, MD, FRANCE Stanislas Gunst, MD, FRANCE Gianluca Ciolli, MD, ITALY Pasquale Porcelli, MD, ITALY Sebastien Lustig, MD, PhD, Prof., FRANCE Elvire Servien, MD, PhD, Prof., FRANCE

 Croix-Rousse Hospital, LYON, Rhone, FRANCE